Olive flounder

 The olive flounder (Paralichthys olivaceus), bastard halibut, Japanese flounder or Korean halibut is a temperate marine species of large-tooth flounder native to the North-western Pacific Ocean.
-It is the highest valued finfish in the world, known to be excellent for aquaculture due to a rapid growth rate and popularity in Japan and Korea.
+It is a high valued fin-fish, known to be excellent for aquaculture due to a rapid growth rate and popularity in Japan and Korea.

 Names

 In Japanese, olive flounder is called hirame (ヒラメ).
 In Korean, it is called gwangeo.
 In Chinese, it is called yaping (牙鮃) or biankouyu (扁口魚).

-In English, it is often referred to as "Japanese flounder" or "Korean flatfish" when mentioned in the context of those countries.
+In English, in addition to "olive flounder", it is also known as "bastard flounder", "Japanese flounder", or "Korean flatfish".

 Description

 It reaches a length of 103 cm and a weight of 9.1 kg.
 In 2017 its genome and transcriptome was sequenced as a model to study flatfish asymmetry.